Easy Ground Turkey Taco Bowls

 Notes

-2. Queso fresco is a mild Mexican cheese that is carried in most grocery stores.
-If you can’t find it or don’t want to buy it (I get it), substitute your favorite taco cheese like shredded cheddar or pepper jack.
+Queso fresco is a mild Mexican cheese found in most grocery stores.
+If you can’t find it, finely crumbled feta cheese is a good substitute, or you can use other kinds of cheese, like shredded cheddar or pepper jack.

 Nutrition